Skip to main content

 Philips CPAP Recall

-The Philips CPAP recall notification advises patients discontinue the use of affected units and consult with physicians to determine potential risks and alternative therapy.
+The Philips CPAP recall notification advises patients to discontinue the use of affected units and consult with physicians to determine potential risks and alternative therapies.
 Patients using life-sustaining mechanical ventilator devices should not discontinue the use of a machine without consulting physicians first.

 Contact The Lyon Firm to review your unique case.
 We offer free, confidential case reviews, and take pride in representing plaintiffs who are injured by defective or unsafe medical devices on the market.